suren-m/cw/labs/02_kubernetes/02_pods.md

 # Pods

-A Pod represents a set of running containers on your cluster - it's the smallest and simplest Kubernetes object.
+Pods are the smallest deployable units of computing that can be created and managed in Kubernetes.

+A Pod is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.

 ## Exercise 1 - Create and manage Pods with cli commands (Imperative approach)